LearningSys/sosp17/acceptedposters.md

 # Accepted Posters

-Here is the list of posters accepted to the workshop.

 **Experiences of Deep Learning Optimization on PAI**
  * Wang Siyu*, AlibabaGroup; Jun Yang, Alibaba; Li Lanbo, AlibabaGroup